serengil/decision-trees-for-ml/README.md

 # Decision Trees for Machine Learning

+**Disclaimer:** This repository is a sketchbook while I learn the background of decision tree algorithms.
+It is neither clean nor readable.
+Still, I don't have the heart to delete this.
+Please direct yourself to [**Chefboost**](https://github.com/serengil/chefboost) repository to have clean one.

 This is the repository of **[Decision Trees for Machine Learning](https://www.udemy.com/decision-trees-for-machine-learning/?couponCode=DTML-BLOG-18)** online course published on Udemy.
 In this course, the following algorithms will be covered.
 All project is going to be developed on Python (3.6.4), and neither out-of-the-box library nor framework will be used to build decision trees.

 1- [ID3](https://sefiks.com/2017/11/20/a-step-by-step-id3-decision-tree-example/)